frameworklori/planets2/Planets.md

 churning under endless pressure.
 Heat rises from within,
-entwining with the cold from above= their clash weavingribbons of eternal wind. white as frost, brown and bronze, those belts of air are like the robes of a sky-king wrapping the entire sphere
+entwining with the cold from above= their clash weaving ribbons of eternal wind. white as frost, brown and bronze, those belts of air are like the robes of a sky-king wrapping the entire sphere